Leeds Beckett University: Name change

-In 2013, it was announced that the Board of Governors had applied to the Privy Council to change the name to Leeds Beckett University, after one of the university's founding colleges, Beckett Park, which in turn was named after Ernest Beckett, 2nd Baron Grimthorpe.
+After plans to change the name to Leeds Carnegie were abandoned, in 2013 it was announced that the Board of Governors had applied to the Privy Council to change the name to Leeds Beckett University, after one of the university's founding colleges, Beckett Park, which in turn was named after Ernest Beckett, 2nd Baron Grimthorpe.
 The proposed change resulted in a backlash among students.
 The Privy Council approved Leeds Metropolitan University's application to change its name to Leeds Beckett University in November 2013.
 The name change took place in September 2014.

+Coat of arms and crest

+Leeds Beckett University was granted its arms on 11 January 1994 under warrant authorised by Sir Conrad Marshall John Fisher Swan, Garter Principal King of Arms (1992–1995).
+Symbolism found within the coat of arms: